 Geographical/local avoided generation capacity (G Factor)

 The LSE is required to provide a qualitative analysis of the following non-energy and non-monetary benefits or costs.
-However, a Societal Cost Test is not required.
+LSEs should include numeric values for these inputs if and when it is possible to estimate quantitative values for any one of them for a specific DR program.

-1. Social non-energy benefits or costs,
+1. Social non-energy benefits or costs, such as environmental benefits (in addition to the avoided GHG cost included in the avoided cost calculator), job creation benefits, and health benefits.

-2. Utility non-energy benefits or costs,
+2. Utility non-energy benefits or costs, such as fewer customer calls and improved customer relations.

-3. Participant non-energy benefits or costs, and
+3. Participant non-energy benefits or costs, such as improved ability to manage energy use and “feeling green.”

-4. Market benefits or costs.
+4. Market benefits or costs, such as market power mitigation and market transformation benefits.

 All estimations of the MW impacts of demand response resources should be based on the Load Impact Protocols.
 The load impacts used to determine cost-effectiveness of a DR program should be the same as the Net Qualifying Capacity (NQC) of that program used to fulfill the LSE’s Resource Adequacy (RA) requirement , as determined by the RA counting rules and requirements in D.10-06-036, or any subsequent RA decision, when those numbers are available.
 If the NQC for a particular program is not available for some or all years, LSEs can either use the program’s forecast LI, as defined below, or derive the program’s likely NQC using the same methods as were used to determine the program’s NQC for any year in which an NQC is available.
 Monthly load impacts should be used to calculate DR costs and benefits to account for varying enrollment levels and avoided cost values over the course of the year.
 The Avoided Cost Calculator will allocate avoided cost components to individual hours to provide total or average monthly benefit values which can then be used with the monthly load impacts for benefit calculations.